Title

 The Implementing Rules and Regulations of the Consumer Act of the Philippines require manufacturers, distributors, importers, and repackers of consumer products to provide accurate labeling and fair packaging, including translations, country of manufacture, safety information, and other necessary details, with violations resulting in sanctions and potential repatriation of shipments.

-It applies to all consumer products, whether locally manufactured or imported, sold in the Philippines under the jurisdiction of the Department of Trade and Industry (DTI).
+It applies to all consumer products, whether locally manufactured or imported, sold in the Philippines and falling under the jurisdiction of the DTI as contemplated by R.A.
+No. 7384 (as stated in the text).

-No, stickers or removable labels are not allowed except those specifically required by other applicable rules and regulations.
+No. Stickers and other similar removable labels are not allowed, except for those specifically required by other applicable rules and regulations.

-Violations are handled per the Consumer Act and its rules, including impounding and quarantine of goods, repatriation of shipments with costs borne by the importer.
+Violations are dealt with in accordance with R.A.
+No. 7394 and its implementing rules, including impounding and quarantine of goods and repatriation of shipments to the country of origin with cost borne by the importer.

 Analyze Cases Smarter, Faster